oehf/ipf/boot/ipf-xds-spring-boot-starter/src/site/markdown/index.md

 ```

 `ipf-xds-spring-boot-starter` autoconfigures ATNA auditor beans for all XDS-based IHE transactions.

-This starter module also transitively depends on `cxf-spring-boot-starter-jaxws`(http://cxf.apache.org/docs/springboot.html) that sets up the CXF
-web service stack, so you don't have to care about this anymore.

 Furthermore, if a single `org.springframework.cache.CacheManager` bean is available and the application
 property `ipf.xds.caching` is set to true, the following caching beans are set up: